Energy Conservation Tips

 - IN & OUT.
 Close blinds and drapes at night to keep cold air out and open them during the day to let warm sun in.
 Cover windows with insulating shades or plastic sheeting to reduce heat loss.

 - BRIGHTEST BULB.
-Compact fluorescent bulbs last 4-10 times longer than incandescent bulbs.
-And LED Bulbs last up to 40 years!
+An LED bulb lasts 30,000 to 50,000 hours and is 75% more energy-efficient than an incandescent bulb.
 They cost a bit more at first, but more than pay for themselves over time in energy savings.

 - LAYER.
 For every degree you raise the thermostat, your bill goes up by as much as 3%.
 Try reducing the temperature if possible.
 Turning down the thermostat by 10 degrees at night or when the house is unoccupied can save as much as 20% in heating costs.
 Remember, small children and the elderly, in particular, may be vulnerable to problems at lower temperatures.
 Reduce the temperature gradually to give your body time to adjust to the new temperature level.